 Size of pore also has a bearing on the appearance of the grain.
 Full stave oak has large pores and an open, coarse grain that gives the surface a textural quality, adding to the rustic charm of the worktop.

 The characterful grain of a full-length oak stave surface has a multitude of natural features, and the naturally occurring colour variation creates that great ‘country’ finish that is highly sought-after in both traditional and modern design schemes.
-Our engineered oak worktops offer the distinguished look of a full stave oak worktop without the expense.
+Our engineered oak worktops offer the distinguished look of a full stave oak worktop but are much more uniform as the timber used to create individual surfaces is cut from the same tree.

 Sourcing and manufacture